 Ensure that all the power plan settings are put on default.

-Fix #3: Changing settings of Skype and Google Chrome
+Fix #3: Changing the settings of Skype and Google Chrome

-Even the settings of both Google Chrome and Skype can lead to the problem of 100% disk usage in a Windows 10 computer.
+Even Google Chrome and Skype settings can lead to the problem of 100% disk usage in a Windows 10 computer.
 You can rectify these settings as follows:

 Open the ‘Google Chrome’ browser on your PC.
-Click on the three-dot icon, displayed at the top right side of your computer screen.
+Click on the three-dot icon on your computer screen’s top right side.
 Within this, click on ‘Settings.’
 Note that different Chrome versions might have slightly different wording.

-Go at the end of this page and then click on ‘Advanced.’
+Go to the end of this page and click on ‘Advanced.’

 Within the first category of ‘Privacy and security,’ you must turn off the option of ‘Use a prediction service to load pages more quickly.’